shuqitree/shuqitree.github.io/site.md

 As the world slowly awakened from its COVID slumber, I found myself by the shore, feeling the familiar embrace of the sea.
 Its timeless waves whispered of perseverance and new beginnings.
 It was a reunion not just with nature, but with hope itself.

+## I love skipping class
+!md: Fujifilm XT-3, FUJINON XF18-55mm F2.8-4 R LM OIS
+!date: November 1, 20<a href="https://www.youtube.com/watch?v=9boiT64sm0Q" target="_blank" style="color: #FF0000; text-decoration: none;" onmouseover="this.style.textDecoration='underline';" onmouseout="this.style.textDecoration='none';">22</a>
+Sometimes I skip class to give my mind some space, and it's precisely because I skip class that I had the opportunity to take this set of beautiful autumn photos.

+_PS: Skipping class is like junk food.
+A little bit is fine, but don't make it a habit!_

 ## Grassroots Melody
 !md: Fujifilm XT-3, FUJINON XF18-55mm F2.8-4 R LM OIS
 !date: October 20, 20<a href="https://www.youtube.com/watch?v=9boiT64sm0Q" target="_blank" style="color: #FF0000; text-decoration: none;" onmouseover="this.style.textDecoration='underline';" onmouseout="this.style.textDecoration='none';">22</a>